techascent/tech.ml.dataset/docs/nippy-serialization-rocks.md

 quite quick.

 Near those functions you can see how easy it was to implement direct nippy support for the dataset object itself.
-Really nice!
+Really nice, Nippy is truly a great library :-).